Giuseppe5000/WHanalyzer/README.md

 - [ ] Test and check correctness of arithmetic ops in the domain (especially division).

 Widening:
 - [ ] Implement `abstract_interval_state_widening` with thresholds (just passing a list of numbers containing -INF and +INF, maybe in the ctx).
 - [ ] Setup the widening in the analysis, selecting the widening points (the threshold will be taken from contants in the program and constants after constant propagation).

 Narrowing:
 - [ ] Implement `abstract_interval_state_narrowing` and use it in the worklist algorithm.
 - [ ] Setup the narrowing in the analysis, applied a finite number of times.

+Exec:
 - [ ] Implement abstract tests in `abstract_interval_state_exec_command`.

 Other things: